usman-khalid/edge-delivery-figma-multisite/README.md

 ## How the Figma integration works

-This project expects tokens in the Tokens Studio JSON format.
-The build script reads `tokens/$themes.json` and, for each theme, collects the token sets marked `enabled` or `source`, and then builds CSS variables with the `ds` prefix.
+The build script reads `tokens/$themes.json` and, for each theme, collects the token and builds CSS variables with the `ds` prefix (this can be changed [here](https://github.com/usman-khalid/edge-delivery-figma-multisite/blob/main/tools/scripts/build-design-system.mjs#L51) to reflect the name of the design system)

-Build pipeline (simplified):
-1. Parse `tokens/$themes.json` to enumerate themes and selected token sets
-2. Read the corresponding token files under `tokens/`
-3. Run Style Dictionary with `@tokens-studio/sd-transforms`
-4. Output `styles/themes/<theme>/<theme>.css` containing `:root { --ds-* }`

-Example output variables (truncated):
+Example output variables:

 ```css
 :root {